Joseph Horovitz

-Biography
+Life and career

-Horovitz was born in Vienna, Austria, into a Jewish family who emigrated to England via Belgium in 1938 to escape the Nazis.
+Horovitz was born in Vienna, Austria on 26 May 1926, into a Jewish family who emigrated to England via Belgium in 1938 to escape the Nazis.
 His father was the publisher Béla Horovitz, the co-founder in 1923, with Ludwig Goldscheider, of Phaidon Press.
 His sister was the classical music promoter Hannah Horovitz (1936-2010).
 When he was about 6 or 7, he attended the Vienna Conservatorium.

 After completing his schooling at The City of Oxford High School Horovitz studied music and modern languages at New College, Oxford, where his teachers included R. O. Morris, Percy Scholes, Bernard Rose and Egon Wellesz.
 He later attended the Royal College of Music in London, studying composition with Gordon Jacob.
 Horovitz then undertook a year of further study with Nadia Boulanger in Paris.
 His musical career began in 1950, when he became music director at the Bristol Old Vic.
 He was subsequently active as a conductor of ballet and opera, and toured Europe and the United States.

 Horovitz married Anna Landau in 1956, shortly after coaching at the bi-centenary celebration for Mozart and Glyndeborne.
-They honeymooned in Majorca, staying in Paguera and visiting Valldemossa.
+They honeymooned in Mallorca, staying in Paguera and visiting Valldemossa.
 He later used these two names for two clarinet pieces, based on Spanish folk-tunes he had heard there.
 He was Professor of Composition at the Royal College of Music from 1961, and a Council Member of the Composers' Guild of Great Britain from 1970.
 Between 1969 and 1996 he belonged to the board of the Performing Rights Society.

 In 1959, Horovitz was awarded the Commonwealth Medal, and he received many other awards for his compositions.
 The city of Vienna awarded him the Gold Order of Merit in 1995.
 He was elected to an Honorary Fellowship of New College, Oxford in 2019.
 The College celebrated his 95th birthday with live-streamed performances of his 4th and 5th string quartets by the Solem Quartet, and a new string quartet commission titled Five Portraits by the composer Luke Lewis which uses musical transcriptions of Horovitz speaking about his life as its basic compositional material.

 In 1981, Horovitz became a Fellow of the Royal College of Music.

-Horovitz lived at Dawson Place, London, W2.
-He died on 9 February 2022, at the age of 95.
+Horovitz lived at Dawson Place, London.
+He died from myelodysplastic syndrome at St Mary's Hospital in Paddington, London, on 9 February 2022, aged 95.